DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

 Finally with all the information given we can build our template by passing the variables located under the `config.json` file and we are also going to modify one of the values using the `-var` flag

 We want to change the name of the folder were our image is going to be created.
-The variable responsible for this is `OUTPUT_FOLDER`.
-By defauld it has the value `MY_VM` so we are going to change it to our name.
+The variable responsible for this is `NAME`.
+By defauld it has the value `World` so we are going to change it to our name.

 The command should look like this:

-`packer build -var-file=config.json -var 'OUTPUT_FOLDER=XXXXX' template.json`
+`packer build -var-file=config.json -var 'NAME=XXXXX' template.json`

 Another way to put it would be:
 **Note:** For windows use `^` (caret) instead of `\`